 6. Applesauce

 In baking, applesauce is a common alternative to butter and oil.
-Like many other alternatives, it can reduce calories while increasing nutritional value in a variety of recipes.
+Like many other alternatives, it can reduce calories while increasing the nutritional value of various recipes.

 Because applesauce contributes natural sweetness to a recipe, it can be used as a butter alternative with fewer added sugars.